watsonfellowship/watson-51/_fellows/danielle-pinney.md

 ---

 This year, I set out to better understand people through an exploration of their local, time-honored dance and movement cultures.
-By engrossing myself in a variety of traditional dance genres, I have discerned firsthand how and why these communities develop, shape and tell their personal narratives through dance.
+By immersing myself in a variety of traditional dance genres, I have discerned firsthand how and why these communities develop, shape and tell their personal narratives through dance.